Welcome to CCJ!

 CCJ invites book reviews and scholarly reviews of 750-1,000 words.
 We welcome inquiries and suggestions regarding potential books to review or titles of particular interest.
 Thorough reviews will usually include the following:

 Please forward all book review inquiries to Paul Mabrey at email@example.com.

 Student staff members (Tutors, Consultants, Coaches) working in communication centers are invited to submit to the Excellence in the Center section of CCJ.

 Manuscript submissions for this section should be 800-1000 words and should build on arguments rooted in literature while offering new approaches, interpretations, or extensions of communication center consulting practices.
 Manuscripts should conform to the journal’s publication guidelines for formatting and style.

-Please send inquiries to Stacy Rice at email@example.com.
+Please send inquiries to Lauren Beard at firstname.lastname@example.org.

 Format of Submissions